LINC-BIT/legodnn/README.md

  - **Image classification** is an image processing method to distinguish different categories of object from an image.
 The method first takes an image as input, then extracts the image's feature via convolutional layers, and finally outputs the probability of categories via fully connected layers.
 Take ResNet18 as example, which is shown in Figure (a), it can be divided into three parts: root, four stages and fully connected layer.
 Other applications use Resent18 pre-trained by ImageNet to extract image features, and make further modifications on the four stages.
 The pre-trained ResNet18 is so called Backbone.

 - **Semantic segmentation** is aimed to classify pixels of an image, and has been widely used in the medical image field and unmanned vehicles field.
 A semantic segmentation network is usually based on an encoder-decoder structure; Figure (b) shows a classical FCN model structure.
-The same as the object detection network, encoder is used to extract features of images ,corresponding to the root convolution layer and for stages on the left side of figure (b).Its decoder is used to gradually restore the missing information of encoder,corresponding to the remaining convolution layers on the right side of figure(b).
+The same as the object detection network, encoder is used to extract features of images, corresponding to the root convolution layer and for stages on the left side of figure (b).Its decoder is used to gradually restore the missing information of encoder,corresponding to the remaining convolution layers on the right side of figure(b).

 - **Object detection** is used to detect coordinates of the frames containing objects (e.g., people, dogs, cars) and recognize the objects.
 Its mainstream networks can be divided into three parts: Backbone, net and detector.
 Figure (c) shows a popular object detection network YOLO-V3.
 Its backbone is a ResNet18 which is divided into two parts :a root convolution layer and four stages here.Its detector is the two conected convolution layers before each output.And all the remaining convolution layers form the net.